Buffalo herd standing in a grassland against a backdrop of towering sand dunes.

 Rematriation—the Indigenous concept of restoring balance to the world—best captures the benefits of returning buffalo to their original lands.

 “The restoration of buffalo back to our communities opens a new chapter for cultural revitalization and ecological restoration.
-Collaboration in Tribal buffalo restoration means we can work together for the betterment of buffalo and our Tribal homelands,” says Jason Baldes, who is Vice President of ITBC Board of Directors and is Tribal Buffalo Program Manager for the National Wildlife Federation.
+Collaboration in Tribal buffalo restoration means we can work together for the betterment of buffalo and our Tribal homelands,” says Jason Baldes, Tribal buffalo program manager for the National Wildlife Federation.

 Returning buffalo to Tribal lands is not new.
-ITBC has been working with Tribes for more than 30 years to restore buffalo to Tribal lands to preserve their historical, cultural, traditional, and spiritual relationship for future generations.
-Currently ITBC consists of 83 tribes in 22 states and continues to add new Tribes in support of this effort.
-Tanka Fund currently works with 19 different projects in 5 states and is the sister organization to Native American Natural Foods that developed the Tanka Bar brand.
+ITBC has been working with Tribes for more than 30 years to restore buffalo to Tribal lands to preserve their historical, cultural, traditional and spiritual relationship for future generations.
+Currently ITBC consists of more than 80 Tribal Nations and continues to add new Tribal Nations in support of this effort.

-Bison Roundup (50:12) Live from the corrals at the Joseph H. Williams Tallgrass Prairie Preserve in Pawhuska, OK, take a behind-the-scenes look at what it takes to roundup over 2,500 bison.
+Bison Roundup (50:12) Live from the corrals at the Joseph H. Williams Tallgrass Prairie Preserve in Pawhuska, OK, take a behind-the-scenes look at what it takes to round up more than 2,500 bison.

 Bison run across the snowy plains on a clear day.